Wayne Chapter, NSDAR

 We help people find their patriot at events like our annual Find Your Patriot at a local library.

-We are also very active in the community by helping Victims Intervention Programs, helping our veterans, historical events, raising money for schools, supporting local schools with annual awards for essay winners, presenting wreaths at local unknown soldier's grave, and participating in the ceremonies at local battlefields.
+We are also very active in the community by helping Victims Intervention Programs, helping our veterans by donations and help at the Wilkes Barre PA Veteran's Center, historical events, raising money for schools, supporting local schools with annual awards for essay winners, presenting wreaths at local unknown soldier's grave, and participating in the ceremonies at local battlefields.

-We have a member who dresses in period garb and presents a program at Ft Delaware in New York every summer.
+We have a member who dresses in period garb as Martha Washington and presents programs about history.

 The content contained herein does not necessarily represent the position of the NSDAR.
 Hyperlinks to other sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.